TheArturthur/CoppermindScraper/Cosmere/Arcanum Unbounded.md

 ## Contents
 For summaries of the essays, see [[Arcanum Unbounded/Summary\|/Summary]].
-Arcanum Unbounded includes all the shorter cosmere stories that Brandon has released so far.
+*Arcanum Unbounded* includes all the shorter cosmere stories that Brandon has released so far.
-It also includes a star map of the [[Cosmere\|cosmere]], essays by Khriss and planetary charts for each planetary system featured, and new illustrations for each story included.
+It also includes a star map of the cosmere, essays written by [[Khriss\|Khriss]] and planetary charts for each planetary system featured, and new illustrations for each story included.
+Although a Nalthis essay has not been released, a chart of the [[Nalthian system\|Nalthian system]] was made public in 2019.

 ### The Selish System